Indirect DNA damage

 The molecule that originally absorbs the UV-photon is called a "chromophore".
 Bimolecular reactions can occur either between the excited chromophore and DNA or between the excited chromophore and another species, to produce free radicals and reactive oxygen species.
 These reactive chemical species can reach DNA by diffusion and the bimolecular reaction damages the DNA (oxidative stress).
-It is important to note that, unlike direct DNA damage which causes sunburn, indirect DNA damage does not result in any warning signal or pain in the human body.
+Unlike direct DNA damage which causes sunburn, indirect DNA damage does not result in any warning signal or pain in the human body.

 The bimolecular reactions that cause the indirect DNA damage are illustrated in the figure:

 1O2 is reactive harmful singlet oxygen:

 Location of the damage

 Unlike direct DNA damage, which occurs in areas directly exposed to UV-B light, reactive chemical species can travel through the body and affect other areas—possibly even inner organs.
-The traveling nature of the indirect DNA damage can be seen in the fact that the malignant melanoma can occur in places that are not directly illuminated by the sun—in contrast to basal-cell carcinoma and squamous cell carcinoma, which appear only on directly illuminated locations on the body.
+The traveling nature of the indirect DNA damage can be seen in the fact that melanoma can occur in places that are not directly illuminated by the sun—in contrast to basal-cell carcinoma and squamous cell carcinoma, which appear only on directly illuminated locations on the body.